-So I managed to get some wifi in Hong Kong briefly which is how I was able to post the first entry.
+I managed to get a WiFi connection in Hong Kong briefly, which is how I was able to post the first entry.

-So far I haven’t been able to get any service on a Thai network with data using my iPhone.
-Turns out if I turn off 3G it works fine.
+So far, I haven’t been able to get any service on a Thai network with data using my iPhone.
+(Edit: It turns out if I turn off 3G, it works fine.)

-I’m extremely happy to not be on a plane.
-The travel here was a combined over 20 hours and 5 different airplane meals, I never want to eat something with a tin foil lid ever again.
+I am thrilled not to be on a plane right now.
+The travel here was a combined over 20 hours and 5 different airplane meals.
+I never want to eat something with a tinfoil lid ever again.

-Anyway Christine suggested we check out the market but apparently it’s only open on the weekends so we took a Tuk Tuk (Thai go-kart / cab) to the skytrain in an attempt to check out a photo gallery.
-After a good hour of wondering we discovered that the gallery was also closed so we decided to settle down at a bar outside and throw back a couple of beers.
-I made a point to try all three of the major national beers; Singha, Cheng and Leo.
-All three are pretty basic lagers nothing especially great about any of them.
+Christine suggested we check out the market, but apparently it’s only open on the weekends.
+So we took a Tuk-tuk to the Skytrain in an attempt to check out a photo gallery.
+After a good hour of wandering, we discovered that the gallery was also closed, so we decided to settle down at a bar outside and throw back a couple of beers.
+I made a point to try all three of the major national beers; Singha, Chang, and Leo.
+All three are pretty basic lagers, nothing especially great about any of them.
 I prefer Chang, Christine prefers Singha.

-Our Tuk Tuk driver made us stop off at a tailor, he apparently gets a commission so we agreed to humor him and spend a few minutes in there.
-Well it turned out I got talked into buying some custom fitted shirts.
-The fact of the matter though it really was a steal I basically paid $200 for three fitted shirts of my own custom styling and fitting and a supurb pair of slacks.
-I really do need good dress clothes and the price and quality was beyond reasonable.
-They had them cut, fitted and delivered to our hostel in just a few hours.
+Our Tuk-tuk driver made us stop off at a tailor; he apparently gets a commission, so we agreed to humor him and spend a few minutes in there.
+Well, it turned out I got talked into buying some custom-fitted shirts.
+The fact of the matter is though, it was really a steal.
+I basically paid $200 for three fitted shirts of my own custom styling and fitting and a superb pair of slacks.
+I really do need good dress clothes, and the price and quality were beyond reasonable.
+They had them cut, fitted, and delivered to our hostel in just a few hours.
 That’s pretty unbeatable service.